UBC-Snowbots/Snowflake/README.md

 - Once your pull request has been approved, please proceed to merge and close the pull request yourself
 - When your pull requests receive comments, please reply to each comment individually.
 - If there were any fixes that were specific to resources you found (eg. stackoverflow thread), please comment them into the PR for future reference.
+- On a similar note, if you made design decisions, please document them in the comments of the PR.
+We often go back to close PRs to look at why things were done a certain way.
+It is very helpful for us to know how you came up with your brilliant solution.

 ### Coding Conventions
 - Every **.cpp** and **.h** file should start with